The Crown of the Andes is a votive crown from a statue of the Virgin at the Cathedral Basilica of Our Lady of the Assumption in Popayán, Colombia.

 One of the most important surviving examples of colonial Spanish American goldwork, a piece used for centuries in Holy Week ceremonies, is on display in Gallery 357 at the Met Fifth Avenue.

-The Crown of the Andes holds the Atahualpa Emerald
+The Atahualpa Emerald

+They fought the Spanish colonizers from 1499 to 1538.
 Legend says that the crown was made in the late 1500s.
 Modern scholarship suggests the crown was made in parts roughly between 1660 and 1770.

 The crown contains almost 450 emeralds.
 The largest is known as the “Atahualpa Emerald.”
 Legend says it was taken from the last Inca Emperor Atahualpa (1497-1533).
 He ruled from what is now Quito, Ecuador.